Top Tips For The Spring Clean

 With Summer creeping ever closer, it’s time once again to look around your home and make your plans for the annual spring clean.
 If you want to make the most of your home during the summer period, then now’s the time to prepare.
 The long winter months can create numerous issues that need to be tackled, but with a little planning, your spring clean doesn’t have to be time-consuming or costly.
-From your bathroom to your garden, kitchen to basement, if you’re hoping to have a summer of relaxing in comfort and style, then here are the best tips you can follow for the ultimate in spring cleaning.
+From your bathroom to your garden, kitchen to basement, if you’re hoping to have a summer of relaxing in comfort and style, then here are some great spring clean tips you can follow.

 Paint the walls